 1. Be kind and contribute.
 Listen to understand.
 Respond to support.

-Our community works best when we're all listening to each other and helpfully engaging with suggestions, tips, and resources.
+Our community works best when we listen to each other and helpfully engage with suggestions, tips, and resources.
 There are no points to score.
 Respecting opinions, perspectives, and life experiences is the starting point for thoughtful dialog and comments that contribute.Ā

 2. This is no place for hate, threats, or fear.